Mljet National Park

 It is named after the legend of Odysseus who was allegedly shipwrecked near the cave and remained trapped for 7 years because of the nymph Calypso, who ruled the island.
 According to legend, after his shipwreck on the island of Ogygia, Odysseus is held prisoner there for seven years.
 Beautiful Calypso fell for Odysseus and wanted to make him her immortal husband.
 But Odysseus didn’t accept her offer – he was dreaming about going back to his Ithaca and Penelope, his wife.
 Calypso refuses to help him get home, offering him everything from sex to immortality to persuade him to forget Penelope and his family.
 Odysseus’ longing for Penelope grew so strong that he could bear it no more.
 He told the goddess Athena of his misery.
 Athena, being the protector of Odysseus, asked Zeus to demand the release of the hero.

 Local people believe that Mljet is ancient Ogygia because Homer in the Odyssey states that the olive trees and vineyards are just next to the shipwreck, like on Mljet.
 However, this legend is often attributed to Malta.

 Probably due to the disinterest of the local population, but also because through history Malta got confused with Mljet.

 There is no such thing as a man who waits for his wife for 7 years, so no wonder this is just a legend!

 Best beaches on Mljet Island

-There are many beaches around Mljet Island, located in numerous bays along the island’s coastline as well as on the shores of Small and Large Lake.
+Mljet Island has plenty of beaches located within the bays along the island’s coastline, along with the beaches on the shores of Small and Large Lake.

 If you prefer the solitude to the busy vibe of cities, and your idea of the perfect bays and beaches are those far from noise and crowd – then that’s exactly what you will found in Mljet.